Jeremy Kyle Speaks Out After ITV Show Is Cancelled

 Jeremy Kyle has spoken out about the cancellation of his ITV daytime show saying he is 'utterly devastated'.

-The morning programme, which has been running since 2005, was axed following the death of one of the guests on the show, Steve Dymond.
+The morning programme, which has been running since 2005, was axed following the death of one of the guests, 63-year-old Steve Dymond.

 Speaking to The Sun, Jeremy said: "Myself and the production team I worked with for the last 14 years are all utterly devastated by the recent events.